vsfbg/swift/docs/CrossCompilationModel.md

 The compiler resources are controlled via the driver flag `-resource-dir`.
 This allows the driver to select the correct location in most cases while allowing the developer control to override the value if required.
-This should Normally, you should not need to set this flag as the location of these files is intrinsic to the compiler.
+Normally, you should not need to set this flag as the location of these files is intrinsic to the compiler.

 The system headers are more interesting.
 Since this is C/C++ content, this is